Georgia Trend’s 40th Anniversary

 President and CEO, Georgia Historical Society

 This year marks the founding of a Georgia original, one of the finest and most influential publications in the state.
-For forty years now, Georgia Trend has served as the magazine of Georgia business, politics, and economic development.
+For 40 years now, Georgia Trend has served as the magazine of Georgia business, politics, and economic development.
 No other journal on these topics is as widely read or highly regarded as Georgia Trend.

 Fortunately for Georgia, our predecessors generally made good choices.
 They weren’t perfect and there are still enormous, complex, and vexing issues, especially about race and poverty, that we have yet to resolve.
+But in general, the Georgia we live in today is a testament to high caliber political and business leadership characterized by wise decisions, proper priorities, visionary planning, and openness to change.

-If, like our predecessors, we can continue to take the long view and keep making the right choices, then in 2065—the year Georgia Trend will celebrate its 80th anniversary, Georgia will be even better educated, happier, and more prosperous than the one bequeathed to us by the leaders of the last four decades.
+If, like our predecessors, we can continue to take the long view and keep making the right choices, then in 2065—the year Georgia Trend will celebrate its 80th anniversary—Georgia will be even better educated, happier, and more prosperous than the one bequeathed to us by the leaders of the last four decades.

-When that day comes, I look forward to writing about how Ben Young, like his father Neely before him, deployed the magazine to help shape Georgia’s greatest years ever.
+When that day comes, I look forward to writing about how Ben Young, like his father before him, deployed the magazine to help shape Georgia’s greatest years ever.

 Read Todd’s remarks in the Legacy Georgians feature.